authgear/authgear-server/docs/specs/captcha.md

     alias: cloudflare
 ```

+- `risk_assessment.enabled`: Whether risk assessment is enabled.
+- `risk_assessment.provider.alias`: It `enabled` is true, then it is required.
+Specify the risk assessment provider to be used in this branch.

 - `captcha.mode`: When Captcha is required.
   - `never`: Captcha is never required.
 It is the default.
   - `always`: Captcha is always required.
 Risk level is ignored.